ensst6/Udacity_DSND_Project4/README.md

 3. There didn't seem to be obvious outliers, although without knowing what the variables actually represent, it's hard to tell.
 4. The variable `Promotion` was recoded from `Yes`-`No` to `[1, 0]`.
 5. Dummy variables were created for all of the categorical columns (`V1`, `V4-V7`).
-6. **The key decision:** Looking at the forms of IRR and NIR and the problem description, it's obvious we want to maximize purchases.
+6. Creating a target variable: Looking at the forms of IRR and NIR and the problem description, it's obvious we want to maximize purchases.
 But, to see gains, we have to have more purchasers in the promotion group.
 Initially I naively assumed we wanted to target the promotion to **anyone** who made a purchase.
 But, some of these purchases in the non-promotion group may be attributable to other factors, not the promotion.
 So, I decided to make the target variable `promo+purch`, where 1 represents customers who made a purchase after receiving the promotion, and 0 is everyone else.
 This is equivalent (to my mind, anyway) to trying to target future promotions to customers like those who've responded to them in the past.

 ### Preliminary analyses of the training dataset:
 1. The promotion was sent to 50.1% of customers.
 The p-value comparing proportions in the promotion and control group was 0.507, so the promotion was basically randomly distributed.